Haninah ben Teradion

-Rabbi Haninah ben Teradion (חֲנִינָא בֶּן תְּרַדְיוֹן Ḥănīnāʾ ben Təraḏyōn) or Hananiah (חֲנַנְיָה Ḥănanyā) ben Teradion was a teacher in the third Tannaitic generation (2nd century).
+Rabbi Haninah ben Teradion (חֲנִינָא בֶּן תְּרַדְיוֹן Ḥănīnāʾ ben Təraḏyōn) or Hananiah (חֲנַנְיָה Ḥănanyā) ben Teradion was a rabbi and tanna of the third generation (2nd century).
 He was a contemporary of Eleazar ben Perata I and of Halafta, together with whom he established certain ritual rules.
-He was one of the Ten Martyrs murdered by the Romans for ignoring the ban on teaching Torah.
+Known as one of the wealthiest men in Galilee, he also served as the treasurer of a fund for the poor.
+Following the Bar Kokhba revolt, he was executed by the Romans for ignoring the ban on teaching Torah, and is considered one of the Ten Martyrs.

 Life and work

 His residence was at Sikhnin, where he directed religious affairs as well as a school.
 The latter came to be numbered among the distinguished academies with reference to which a baraitha says: "The saying 'That which is altogether just shall you follow' may be construed, 'Follow the sages in their respective academies. ...
 Follow Rabbi Haninah ben Teradion in Sikhnin'".

 Haninah administered the communal charity funds, and so scrupulous was he in that office that once when money of his own, designed for personal use on Purim, chanced to get mixed with the charity funds, he distributed the whole amount among the poor.
 Eleazar ben Jacob II so admired Haninah's honesty that he remarked, "No one ought to contribute to the charity treasury unless its administrator is like Haninah ben Teradion".

 Comparatively few halakhot are preserved from him.
 One of Haninah's most respected proofs regarded that the Shekhinah rests on those who study the Law.